syncfusion-content/javascript-docs/js/ReportDesigner/Getting-Started.md

     ![](Images/JS-Sample-Img4.png)

-2. Add the following references to the project that are necessary for using the report designer control and click OK.
+2. Add the following Syncfusion assemblies to the project that are necessary for using the report designer control and click OK.

    * Syncfusion.Chart.Wpf
    * Syncfusion.Compression.Base